Former CEO pleads guilty to fentanyl spray kickback scheme

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

+Prosecutors say Insys executives also bribed doctors by moving their office’s employees onto the Insys payroll and hiring their friends or relatives.
+Several doctors have already been convicted of accepting kickbacks in exchange for prescribing the drug meant for cancer patients, often to people who didn’t need it.

-Former sales executive Alec Burlakoff pleaded guilty in November and is also cooperating with prosecutors.
-The trial begins Jan.
-28.
+Babich, 42, is the latest Insys executive to agree to cooperate with prosecutors in the hopes of getting a lesser sentence.
+Former sales executive Alec Burlakoff pleaded guilty in November and is also expected to testify at the trial, which begins Jan.
+28 and is expected to last several months.

+An attorney for Babich declined to comment after the hearing, citing a gag order the judge has imposed on both sides in the case.

+An email was sent Wednesday to an attorney for Kapoor.
+His previous lawyer said Kapoor looks forward to fighting the charges and believes he will be vindicated.